stefaniesatna/100daysposter/README.md

 [pdf.js](https://github.com/stefaniesatna/poster-site/blob/master/src/js/pdf.js) handles generating the pdf

 ### Disclaimer
-Be warned: This is my first project and the codebase looks accordingly 😬 Feedback and suggestions are welcome, just open a PR.
+Be warned: This is my first project and the codebase looks accordingly 😬 Feedback and suggestions are welcome, just open a PR
 ## License
 MIT